orestbida/cookieconsent/docs/reference/configuration-reference.md

     - `label`: overwrites the visible name in the preferencesModal (can be html)
     - `onAccept`: callback function executed when the service is accepted
     - `onReject`: callback function executed when the service is rejected (assuming that it was previously accepted)
+    - `cookies`: array of cookies to erase when the service is disabled/rejected

 * **Example**: